masesdevelopers/EntityFramework4Kafka/src/Documentation/articles/actualstate.md

 This release had implemented this features:

 * Created a first working provider
-* Initial development of Kafka Connect (under development)
+* Started development of provider with reacher features